Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 }
 ```

-## Set Up And Run A React Application
+## Part 2: Set Up And Run A React Application

 ### Set Up A Baseplate React Application